webiny/website/src/blogPosts/webiny-serverless-cms-release-v1-14-images-take-center-stage-8f23d596757e.md

 ---
 slug: "blog/webiny-serverless-cms-release-v1-14-images-take-center-stage-8f23d596757e"
-title: "[Webiny Serverless CMS — Release V1.14](/webiny-serverless-cms-release-v1-13-0-️-527619fdff81?source=collection_home---4------1---------------------) — Images take center stage 🖼"
+title: "Webiny Serverless CMS — Release V1.14 - Images take center stage 🖼"
-description: "pending"
-tags: pending
+description: "We’ve got some cool new features to show you."
+tags: ["Serverless", "Web development", "Javascript", "Software Development", "GraphQL"]
 featureImage: "./assets/webiny-serverless-cms-release-v1-14-images-take-center-stage-8f23d596757e/max-5712-1DQEnipTgfiWsbJkJXeGTkA.png"
-author: pending
+author: sven
+date: 2019-05-08
 ---

-## [Webiny Serverless CMS — Release V1.14](/blog/webiny-serverless-cms-release-v1-13-0-️-527619fdff81?source=collection_home---4------1---------------------) — Images take center stage 🖼

 ## We’ve got some cool new features to show you.

 Since our last update we have received even more feedback and we have several surprises in store for you 🎁.
-Starting with **v1.14** release where we focused on a new component called **File Manager. **So, let’s take a deeper dive.
+Starting with **v1.14** release where we focused on a new component called **File Manager.** So, let’s take a deeper dive.

 Still don’t have a Webiny Website — It’s free while beta lasts.
 [-> Create one now!](https://www.webiny.com/)

 ## 🚀 New features

-#### File Manager **— Organise, search, upload and amend your files through this new UI.
+**File Manager** — Organise, search, upload and amend your files through this new UI.
 The File Manager component has been integrated throughout Webiny CMS.

 ![](./assets/webiny-serverless-cms-release-v1-14-images-take-center-stage-8f23d596757e/max-1200-1J2LSXMpuS0IKyD2xwqkjDA.gif)